Brexit planning helped UK prepare for Covid pandemic, Michael Gove tells inquiry

 He added: “The preparation for EU exit in and of itself was some of the best preparation that could have been undergone for any future crisis.”

-Mr Gove chaired a Cabinet committee that marshalled preparedness for no-deal Brexit risks across Government departments under Boris Johnson’s premiership.
+Mr Gove, a staunch Brexiteer, chaired a Cabinet committee that marshalled preparedness for no-deal Brexit risks across government departments under Boris Johnson’s premiership.

 The XO (Exit Operations) committee had to work at an “accelerated” tempo due to the EU exit deadline, he said.

-His appearance comes after it heard from former prime minister David Cameron and his chancellor George Osborne.
+His appearance, which was at one point interrupted by his phone apparently playing a recording of the earlier part of the session, comes after the inquiry heard from former prime minister David Cameron and his chancellor George Osborne.

+Other witnesses, including Scotland’s former first minister Nicola Sturgeon, have told the inquiry that no-deal Brexit planning from 2018 onwards damaged the UK’s ability to also plan for a pandemic.

+Welsh First Minister Mark Drakeford said resources had been diverted away from emergency planning for this reason.